run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/tickets/use/create-and-view-sub-request.md

 2. Click on the ticket you want and select "Create sub-ticket" in the options menu;

 3. Complete all mandatory fields and click on "Save'.
-The ticket related will be directed to the executor group defined in the activity link registration, to the executor group defined in the parameter 9;
+The sub-ticket will be directed to the executor group defined in the activity link registration, to the executor group defined in the parameter 9;